501: A violent earth quake hit Eretz Yisrael. The town of Akko was totally destroyed.

 2008: At the Karmiel amphitheater Let Us Grow showcases 3,000 children from all over the country in a mosaic of dances choreographed especially for them featuring such singers as Tal Mosseri and Yoav Yitzhak.

-2008: Dina Gottliebova-Babbitt an artist and Holocaust survivor had surgery today after having been “diagnosed with an aggressive form of abdominal cancer.”\
+2008: Dina Gottliebova-Babbitt an artist and Holocaust survivor had surgery today after having been “diagnosed with an aggressive form of abdominal cancer.”

 2008: Mark Zuckerberg announced Facebook Connect, a version of Facebook Platform for users.

-2008: In an example of interfaith at its best, members of Temple Judah loaded their cars with clothing items shipped to Cedar Rapids by Chabad of Des Moines and take them to Community of Christ Church for distribution to victims of the Cedar Rapids Flood of 2008.
+2008: In an example of interfaith at its best, members of Temple Judah loaded their cars with clothing items shipped to Cedar Rapids by Chabad of Des Moines and took them to Community of Christ Church for distribution to victims of the Cedar Rapids Flood of 2008.

 2008(25th of Tammuz, 5768: Officer David Chriqui of Rishon Lezion, 19-year-old border policeman who was shot near the Lions' Gate in the Old City of Jerusalem on July 11 died of his wounds today.
 Officer David Chriqui of Rishon Lezion was shot in the head at close range by a man thought to be a Palestinian.
 Jerusalem police officer Imad Gadir from Kafr Zarzir in the Western Galilee has recovered from his wounds.